 Reinforcement of Initial Actions.
 For each session, let $\pi(C)$ be the average supergame payoff received by participants who cooperated in the initial round and define $\pi(D)$ analogously.
-Figure 3 demonstrates the correlation between $\pi(C) - \pi(D)$ and $\Delta^{RD}$ in the experimental and simulated data sets.
+Figure 3 demonstrates the correlation between $\pi(C) - \pi(D)$ and Δ^{RD} in the experimental and simulated data sets.
 The simulated data is generated with 100 populations of size 16 for each session, simulated on sessions with the same supergame lengths as in the data.
 The populations size 16 is chosen based on the average population size in the data.

-Figure 3: Average empirical (left) and simulated (right) difference between total payoff in supergames where the participant cooperated and defected.
-Each dot corresponds to one session.
+Figure 3: Per-session empirical (left) and simulated (right) average difference between total payoff in supergames where the participant cooperated and defected

-For $\Delta^{RD} < 0$ , defection is reinforced more strongly than cooperation in all but one session.
-For positive but low values of $\Delta^{RD}$ , the difference in reinforcement $\pi(C) - \pi(D)$ is centered around 0, so cooperating and defecting are on average equally reinforced.
-This helps explain why we see no clear time trends in the sessions where $0 < \Delta^{RD} < 0.15$ .
+For $\Delta^{RD} < 0$, defection is reinforced more strongly than cooperation in all but one session.
+For positive but low values of Δ^{RD} , the difference in reinforcement $\pi(C) - \pi(D)$ is centered around 0, so cooperating and defecting are on average equally reinforced.
+This helps explain why we see no clear time trends in the sessions where $0 < \Delta^{RD} < 0.15$.

-Even though $\pi(C) - \pi(D)$ is correlated with $\Delta^{RD}$ , our learning model makes better predictions than using $\Delta^{RD}$ directly.
+Even though $\pi(C) - \pi(D)$ is correlated with Δ^{RD} , our learning model makes better predictions than using Δ^{RD} directly.
 This suggests that the dynamics of our learning model help capture some additional forces that determine cooperation, such as how many supergames were played and their realized lengths.
 Indeed, as we observed above, our model does make better use of the realized supergame lengths than our ML algorithms do.
 In particular, our model succeeds in replicating the empirical fact that there is more cooperation when the realized supergames are longer.
 Intuitively, this is because regardless of the distribution of opponent play, the potential reward from initially playing C is increasing in the realized supergame length, as it comes from triggering many future rounds of where both play C, while the reward from an initial D is obtained immediately.

-The composition of $\Delta^{RD}$ .
-To see how well $\Delta^{RD}$ captures the effects of the individual game parameters, we simulate populations with the same $\Delta^{RD}$ but with different game parameters.
-Looking at the formula for $\Delta^{RD}$ , we see that it is constant as we vary g and l provided we keep g+l fixed.
-The next figure plots predicted average cooperation for g+l=3, with $\delta$ chosen so that $\Delta^{RD} \in \{0,0.1,0.2\}$ . ( $\delta=0.75$ gives $\Delta^{RD}=0$ .)
-For each of the treatments we consider (a dot in the figure), we simulate 1000 populations of 16 playing 27 supergames (the average in the data).
-As we see in Figure 4, our model predicts that the values of g and g have an effect that is not captured by the composite parameter $\Delta^{RD}$ .
-In particular, increasing g-l for fixed g+l seems to dampen the effect of $\Delta^{RD}$ .
-In other words, higher g-l results in decreased cooperation if $\Delta^{RD}$ is high, but increased cooperation if $\Delta^{RD}$ is low.
+The composition of Δ^{RD} .
+To see how well Δ^{RD} captures the effects of the individual game parameters, we simulate populations with the same Δ^{RD} but with different game parameters.
+The next figure plots predicted average cooperation for g + l = 3, with δ chosen so that $\Delta^{RD} \in \{0, 0.1, 0.2\}$.18 For each of the treatments we consider (a dot in the figure), we simulate 1000 populations of 16 playing 27 supergames (the average in the data).
+As Figure 4 shows, our model predicts that the values of g and l have an effect that is not captured by the composite parameter Δ^{RD} .
+In particular, increasing g - l for fixed g + l seems to dampen the effect of Δ^{RD} .
+In other words, higher g - l results in decreased cooperation if Δ^{RD} is high, but increased cooperation if Δ^{RD} is low.19

-Figure 4: Predicted average cooperation over 27 supergames for fixed g+l but varying g-l.
+Figure 4: Predicted average cooperation over 27 supergames for fixed g+l but varying g-l